World4RL: Diffusion World Models for Policy Refinement with Reinforcement Learning for Robotic Manipulation: Method

 The policy $\pi_{\xi}$ interacts with the world model in the following loop:

-\begin{itemize} \item Given the current observation $x^0_t$, the policy outputs an action $a_t$, which is then discretized via two-hot encoding into $z_t$. \item The diffusion transition model predicts the next observation $x^0_{t+1}$ conditioned on $x^0_{t-T:t}$ and $z_{t-T:t}$. \item The reward classifier evaluates $x^0_{t+1}$ to provide a binary success/failure reward. \item The policy and value models are updated via PPO\cite{DBLP:journals/corr/SchulmanWDRK17} using the generated rollouts. \end{itemize}
+\begin{itemize} \item Given the current observation $x^0_t$, an action $a_t$ is sampled from the policy distribution $\pi_{\xi}(\cdot \mid x^0_t)$ and then discretized via two-hot encoding into $z_t$. \item The diffusion transition model predicts the next observation $x^0_{t+1}$ conditioned on $x^0_{t-T:t}$ and $z_{t-T:t}$. \item The reward classifier evaluates $x^0_{t+1}$ to provide a binary success/failure reward. \item The policy and value models are updated via PPO\cite{DBLP:journals/corr/SchulmanWDRK17} using the generated rollouts. \end{itemize}

 This integration of PPO\cite{DBLP:journals/corr/SchulmanWDRK17} with imagined rollouts allows the policy to efficiently explore and improve in sparse reward settings, while the pre-training ensure stable initialization.
 Together, these design choices enable World4RL to achieve both sample efficiency and robust performance in robotic manipulation tasks.